 Sell Yourself With The Right Action Verbs.

-Recruiters and hiring managers rarely make risky bets on management- and executive-level hires.
+Professional resume writers know that hiring managers rarely make risky bets on management- and executive-level hires.
 They typically look for candidates who’ve “been there and done that”.

 Action verbs shape at least 60% of your perceived seniority level.